nicofmorel/nicofmorel/README.md

 <div align="center">
-    <h3>If you want to learn more about me, you can visit my social media or send me a message!</h3>
+    <h3>If you want to know more about me, you can visit my social media or send me a message!</h3>
 </div>

 <!-- BADGES -->